To Your Eternity season 2

 The second season of the anime television series To Your Eternity was announced in the final episode of the first season in August 2021.
 The plot continues the immortal being Fushi as he encounters mankind after decades of self-exile.
 The series is based on Yoshitoki Oima's manga series with the same name.

 Drive replaced Brain's Base in animating the second season, while Kiyoko Sayama replaced Masahiko Murata as the director.
 The rest of the main staff from the first season reprised their roles, including Shinzō Fujita as series script supervisor, Koji Yabuno as character designer, Ryo Kawasaki as music composer, and Takeshi Takadera as sound director.
-The season aired from October 23, 2022, to March 12, 2023.
+The season aired from October 23, 2022, to March 12, 2023, and ran for 20 episodes.
 Like with the first season, Crunchyroll is also streaming the second season.

 The second season's opening theme song is "Pink Blood", performed by Hikaru Utada, reused with updated visuals in the opening credits to represent the new story arcs, while the ending theme song is "Roots", composed by Masashi Hamauzu.